 Related information

-Why can't my Amazon EC2 instance connect to the internet using an internet gateway?
+Why can't my Amazon EC2 instance access the internet through an internet gateway?

 How do I troubleshoot problems connecting to my Amazon EC2 Linux instance using SSH?